yashpshah/Assignment_7/README.md

 # Assignment_7
- Javascript basic fundamentals part 2
+ Implemented some basic javascript fundamentals like how to use arrays,functions and loops